ffaubry/library/arcade-sdk-tests/data_functions.md

 - **`array`**: [Array](../../guide/types/#array)
 The input array to test.
 - **`testFunction`**: [Function](../../guide/logic/#user-defined-functions)
-The function used to test each element in the `inputArray`.
-The The function must return a truthy value if the element passes the test.
+The function used to test each element in the array.
+The function must return a truthy value if the element passes the test.
 The function can be a user-defined function or a core Arcade function defined with the following parameter:

   - **`value`**: *
 Represents the value of an element in the array.